 In the morning, with all our luggage stowed under the coach we headed down the picturesque highway with the oleanders bordering the road, to Heraklion for our last full day.
 We first visited the Knossos Palace where Ellena took us through the layout and history of the Minoan Civilisation.
 A very informative time was had by all and then we boarded the coach to visit the site where General Kreiber, Commandant of all German troops on Crete was abducted by and SOE group supported by Cretan Partisans.
 The memorial depicts the 'Broken Axis'.

 I stood on the eastern side of the hill and took some photos that showed the position of B Company, D Company and the Bn HQ.
 The hill itself was in the A Company position.
 There are not that many locations in Greece or Crete where one can place the companies on the ground and then discuss the action.
-The church must stay in place for the future visitors to this great country.
+The church must stay in place for the future visitors to this battlefield in this great country.

 We finished the day with an excellent visit to the Historical Museum of Crete where as well as the Venetian and Byzantine History they have a whole floor devoted to the Battle of Greece and Crete and the aftermath that the citizens of Crete suffered at the hands of the Germans.
 A wonderful way to conclude the historical aspect of our tour before our dinner and move to the ferry.